otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 1. Alice receives two prekey ensembles for Bob because Bob uses two OTRv4 clients, one for his phone and one for his laptop.
 Each client maintains their own set of prekey ensembles on the same Prekey Server.
-These two prekey ensembles will be different by instance tag (meaning there will be two user profiles, two prekey profiles and two prekey message with different instance tags).
+These two prekey ensembles will be different by instance tag (meaning there will be two Client Profiles, two Prekey Profiles and two prekey messages with different instance tags).
 This scenario can, therefore, follow different paths:

-    1. The two prekey ensembles may have user profiles created with different long-term keys and two prekey profiles signed by those different keys respectively.
+    1. The two prekey ensembles may have Client Profiles created with different long-term keys and two Prekey Profiles signed by those different keys respectively.
 At this point, if Alice trusts only one key, she may decide to send a message only to the client with the key she trusts.
 If Alice trusts both keys, she may decide to send a message to one or both.
 If Alice does not trust either key, she may decide not to send a message or she may send messages without validating the keys.
-    2. The two prekey ensembles may have user profiles created with the same long-term key and prekey profiles signed by the same key.
+    2. The two prekey ensembles may have Client Profiles created with the same long-term key and Prekey Profiles signed by the same key.
 If this key is trusted, Alice may decide to send a message to both client instances.
-Or Alice may decide to send a message only to the first Prekey ensemble received.
+Or Alice may decide to send a message only to the first Prekey Ensemble received.
 If Alice does not trust the key, she may decide not to send a message or send an message to both instances without validating the keys.

-2. Alice receives two prekey ensembles from Bob with different user profiles but the same instance tag (the prekey profiles are signed with the corresponding long-term key stated on the user profiles).
-This can only validly happen if Bob's client supports two different versions of OTR that use prekey ensembles or if the long-term public key used in each ensemble's User Profile is different.
+2. Alice receives two prekey ensembles from Bob with different Client Profiles but the same instance tag (the Prekey Profiles are signed with the corresponding long-term key stated in the Client profiles).
+This can only validly happen if Bob's client supports two different versions of OTR that use Prekey Ensembles or if the long-term public key used in each ensemble's Client Profile is different.

-    1. If the versions and the long-term keys used in the User Profiles and prekey messages are the same, and they are compatible with Alice's version, one of the prekey ensembles must be invalid, but Alice cannot know which.
+    1. If the versions and the long-term keys used in the Client Profiles and prekey messages are the same, and they are compatible with Alice's version, one of the prekey ensembles must be invalid, but Alice cannot know which.
 She should not send a message using either prekey ensemble.